Trustworthy AI Must Account for Interactions: Negative Interactions Between TAI Aspects

 \subsection{Robustness and Uncertainty Quantification}

 \textbf{R $\rightharpoonup$ UQ:} Conformal prediction sets may fail to be robust if the underlying model is non-robust.
-Standard CP methods use softmax scores $f_\theta(x)$ to compute the conformal score $s(x, y)$ \cite{romano2020classification}, so if the elements of $f_\theta(x_\text{test}^\dagger)$ vary wildly, so will $\mathcal{C}_q(x_{\text{test}}^\dagger)$.
+Standard CP methods are based on softmax scores $f_\theta(x)$ \cite{romano2020classification}, so if the outputs $f_\theta(x_\text{test}^\dagger)$ vary wildly, $\mathcal{C}_q(x_{\text{test}}^\dagger)$ will as well.
 Hence, adversarial training on the underlying model may appear to be a natural defence for CP.
 However, \citet{liu2024conformaladversarial} demonstrated that adversarial training increases the overall uncertainty of models, leading to larger set sizes even for clean datapoints $x_\text{test}$.

-\textbf{UQ $\rightharpoonup$ R:} CP techniques are highly susceptible to adversarial attacks because they introduce additional assumptions on the test data which can easily be violated by an attacker.
-The coverage guarantee (\cref{eq:coverage-guarantee}) relies on exchangeability of $x_\text{test}$ with $\mathcal{D}_{\text{cal}}$, but adversarial perturbations can imperceptibly force $x_\text{test}$ out-of-distribution \cite{gendler2022adversarially}.
-Prediction sets under attack will grossly overestimate the certainty of predictions and often fail to cover the true label.
+\textbf{UQ $\rightharpoonup$ R:} CP techniques are highly susceptible to adversarial attacks because they introduce additional assumptions which can easily be violated by an attacker.
+The coverage guarantee (\Cref{eq:coverage-guarantee}) relies on exchangeability of $x_\text{test}$ with $\mathcal{D}_{\text{cal}}$, but adversarial perturbations can imperceptibly force $x_\text{test}$ out-of-distribution \cite{gendler2022adversarially}.
+Prediction sets under attack will grossly overestimate the certainty of predictions or fail to cover the true label.
 Alternatively, $x_\text{test}$ can be perturbed such that coverage is maintained, but prediction set sizes are greatly increased, which reduces the utility of those sets \cite{ghosh2023robustconformal}.